Johann Christian Gerning

 Johann Christian Gerning (1745–1802) was a German banker, art collector, and entomologist.

 Gerning lived in Frankfurt.
 His insect collection was given to Museum Wiesbaden in 1829 by his son Johann Isaak von Gerning.
-It is beautifully conserved and contains insects given to the Gerning family by Maria Sibylla Merian (1647-1717).
+Containing 50,000 specimens in 88 boxes it is beautifully conserved and contains insects given to the Gerning family by Maria Sibylla Merian (1647-1717).
 Many entomologists worked on the collection and it contains the specimens they based species descriptions on (holotypes).He was a correspondent of the philosopher Johann Georg Hamann.